Vanessa22400/Marketing_Measurement_Incrementality_Analysis/README.md

 *Normalized Adstock shows advertising carry-over effect: impact persists beyond the day of exposure.*

 ![MMM Coefficients](Images/6_2_mmm_coefficients.png)
 *Model R² = 0.768.
 Seasonality is the dominant driver.
-Among paid channels, Meta and Google show the strongest coefficients — with a multicollinearity caveat discussed in section 6.2.*
+Among paid channels, Meta and Google show the strongest coefficients, with a multicollinearity caveat discussed in section 6.2.*

 ---